 - In d-D, B.d.b. is a quadric.
-[In 2D, that's a conic section; see figure above]

-[You might not be satisfied with just knowing how each point is classified.
+[Solutions to a quadratic equation] [In 2D, that's a conic section; see figure above] [You might not be satisfied with just predicting how each point is classified.
 One of the great things about QDA is that you can also estimate the probability that your prediction is correct.
 Let's work that out.]
 To recover posterior probabilities in 2-class case, use Bayes.